SAGARGAUD01/SEWA/README.md

-# SEWA
+# Sewa to all
-Final submission for FrostHack IIT Mandi.
+I had gained great experience while making this for FrostHack IIT Mandi.
+thanks to IIT Mandi.